apigrate/autotask-restapi/README.md

 # Autotask REST API NodeJS Connector

+# v2 Release Notes

+## Breaking changes:
+1. Codebase now uses native fetch and requires Node > 18.0.0.
+(Removed dependency on `isomorphic-fetch`.)
+1. Removed the api() method.
+All API entity references are now available directly on the AutotaskRestApi instance.
+1. API calls automatically invoke the `zoneInformation` API when needed.
+No initialization is necessary.

 This connector simplifies interaction with the [Autotask PSA REST API](https://ww3.autotask.net/help/DeveloperHelp/Content/AdminSetup/2ExtensionsIntegrations/APIs/REST/REST_API_Home.htm) for developers using NodeJS.

 > Please insure you are using a LTS version of NodeJS, or at least a version that supports ES6 promises.